makersacademy/airport_challenge/README.md

 [*********************************************************************]
-    # Create a default airport and plane like so:
+        Create a default airport and plane in IRB like so:

 2.2.3 :001 > require './lib/airport'
  => true